Attendance & Punctuality

 Student Attendance & Absence

 The school considers punctuality as an essential part of the tarbiyah programme and a vital component of the schools drive to improve standards of achievement.
 Therefore all students must attend school and all their lessons on time.
 The following sanctions will be applied if lateness occurs in the first half term.

-Late students receive 30 minutes 'supervised study detention' on the day that is given by the Pastoral Team
+Late students receive 30 minutes 'supervised study detention (SSD)' on the day, this is given by the Pastoral Team.

-Persistently late students will also receive a 1 hour 'supervised study detention' by the Senior Leadership Team on Fridays.
+Persistently late students will also receive a 1 hour 'supervised study detention' by the Leadership Team on Monday/ Wednesday and Friday.